 Quarchioni, S. e Trovarelli, F. (2013).
 Approaching risk management from a new integrated perspective, In Busco C., Frigo M., Quattrone P., Riccaboni A. (eds), Integrated Reporting.
-Concepts and Cases that Re-difine Corporate Accountability, Springer, pp.159-170.
+Concepts and Cases that Re-define Corporate Accountability, Springer, pp.159-170.

 Tencati, A., Perrini, F., & Pogutz, S. (2004).
 New tools to foster corporate socially responsible behavior.
 Journal of Business Ethics, 53(1-2), 173-190.

 Vilanova, M., Lozano, J. M., & Arenas, D. (2009).
 Exploring the nature of the relationship between CSR and competitiveness.
-Journal of business Ethics, 87(1), 57-69.Read more about Special Issue - CSR and Circular Economy as a remedy for companies fighting systemic crises
+Journal of Business Ethics, 87(1), 57-69.Read more about Special Issue - CSR and Circular Economy as a remedy for companies fighting systemic crises